Sarthak12397/Transaction-Reconciliation-Engine/README.md

 - Idempotent external interactions
 - Retry + dead-letter failure handling
 - Full audit trail of every state change

+## Core Guarantees

+- No reconciliation record is processed twice — idempotent execution enforced at DB level
+- External systems are never triggered multiple times for the same transaction
+- All mismatches are traceable and recoverable via audit trail
+- No silent failures — every record reaches a resolvable terminal state

 ## Problem